User37som/libbitcoin/bx-fetch-history.md

 [PAYMENT_ADDRESS]

 Info: Get list of output points, values, and spends for a payment
 address.
-Requires a Libbitcoin/Obelisk server connection.
+Requires a Libbitcoin server connection.

 Options (named):